Thaneshwar-sahu/Strategic-Portfolio-Building-Small-and-Mid-Cap-Stocks-for-Optimal-Returns/README.md

 Each method is carefully explained, detailing its approach, stock weight allocation, and conclusion to aid in portfolio construction.

 ---
+## Sample Method : Global Minimum Variance Portfolio (GMVP)

+### A. What is the method?

+The **Global Minimum Variance Portfolio (GMVP)** is an extension of the **Minimum Variance Portfolio** concept.
+Its goal is to find the portfolio with the **lowest possible variance**, without targeting a specific return.
+The GMVP lies at the lowest point of the **efficient frontier** in modern portfolio theory, representing the optimal risk-minimized portfolio.

+### B. What does it do during portfolio building?

+When constructing the GMVP, the process involves calculating the **expected returns**, **variances**, and **covariances** of all assets in the portfolio.
+Optimization algorithms are then used to determine the **weights** of each asset, with the goal of minimizing overall portfolio variance.
+This often results in a concentrated portfolio, particularly when a few assets exhibit significantly lower volatility than the others.

+### C. Weight Output and Stock Names with Weights:

+In a GMVP, stocks with historically **low volatility**, such as **SJVN** or **Cipla**, may receive higher weights, reflecting their contribution to **risk reduction**.
+For our portfolio, the weight output shows that stocks like **SJVN**, **CIPLA**, and **MPHASIS** carry significant weights, emphasizing their role in minimizing risk.
+The GMVP weight distribution aligns with the **Minimum Variance Portfolio (Method 2)**, confirming that the GMVP for these stocks is essentially the same as the **Minimum Variance Portfolio** in this case.

+### D. Return and Risk:

+- **GMVP Annualized Return**: 24.43%
+- **GMVP Annualized Risk (Standard Deviation)**: 14.89%
+- **GMVP Sharpe Ratio**: 1.238

+#### Key Metrics:
+- **Return**: The average annual return expected from the portfolio.
+GMVP prioritizes **risk reduction** over return maximization.
+- **Risk**: Represented by **annualized standard deviation**, indicating portfolio volatility.
+A lower value in GMVP suggests less exposure to large fluctuations.
+- **Sharpe Ratio**: Measures excess return per unit of risk.
+A higher Sharpe Ratio indicates better **risk-adjusted return**.
+With a Sharpe Ratio of 1.238, GMVP is considered a strong, efficient portfolio in terms of risk management.

+### E. Conclusion:

+The **GMVP** is ideal for **risk-averse investors** who prioritize stability and wish to minimize risk.
+However, it may not perform as well during bull markets, where higher returns are sought.
+The similarity between **Method 2** and **Method 3** confirms that our optimization effectively targeted **low risk**, in line with GMVP principles.
+While the GMVP is a perfect fit for risk-averse investors, it may not suit those seeking higher returns or **diversified exposure**.

+---
 ## Back Testing:

 The portfolios underwent **historical backtesting** to evaluate **performance**, providing valuable insights into **risk**, **volatility**, and other key data for future investment decisions.
 The analysis explores various portfolio construction methods tailored to different **investor profiles** based on **risk** and **return**.
 Additionally, the **stock selection rationale** is provided to support short-term investment strategies.